Winlock, Washington: Early economy

-In 1922 it was noted in a local newspaper that the only American city that produced more eggs than Winlock was Petaluma, California.
+In 1922, The Lewis County Advocate noted that the only American city that produced more eggs than Winlock was Petaluma, California.
 In a single weekend in 1923, Winlock shipped 38,400 dozen eggs to New York state.
-Winlock at that time was touted as the "Egg and Poultry Capital of the World".
+Winlock at that time was touted as the "Egg and Poultry Capital of the World" and was also known as "the egg nest of the West".

+Due to an increase of raising chickens locally around the country during the 1930s, as well as more reliance on trucking for delivery, larger hatcheries, and processing facilities, Winlock's egg production began to "lose ground".
+By the 1950s, egg farms in the town had considerably waned.
+The Winlock-based Washington Cooperative Egg & Poultry Association shuttered in 1963.
+Three hatcheries and six producers were reported to be operational by 1971; one remaining hatchery was noted to exist in the Winlock area in 1996.

 21st century

 A fire in Winlock's downtown area consumed the city's historic Warne's Drug Store building in late 2022.
 The structure was built in 1911 but burned down the following year.
 Rebuilt soon thereafter, the building housed the now-defunct Winlock News and Winlock Phone Company, as well as other various businesses for the next century.
 At the time of loss, the location was used as a hostel for six years.

 An annexation proposal by the city to incorporate Winlock's urban growth area (UGA) was dismissed in 2023 by the Lewis County Supreme Court over a combination of protests from residents in the UGA and the questions of statutory and filing periods and connected legal authority.
 The UGA, formed from a county contract in 2006, is recorded as containing 1,335 acre with a population of 335 residents.
 A citizen-led petition for the proposal to be reviewed by the Washington State Boundary Review Board for Lewis County exceeded the minimum voting requirements and a subsequent unanimous approval of the annexation by the board occurred in August of that year.
 The annexation was adopted by a majority vote of the Winlock city council that autumn.